Next Steps for 2016 Summer Students:

 - Take a moment to read through the FAQ section below to learn more about the Late Short Summer Session.

-- Review the list of classes offered in the summer.
+- Review the list of classes offered last summer for an idea of what may be offered this summer.

 Frequently Asked Questions

 Why was I admitted for summer, when I applied for fall?

 Students who have accepted their summer offer in years past have told us they appreciated and valued the chance to get a jump start on their time at Tech.
 Moreover, their GPA, retention, and graduation rates from Tech are equal to that of students entering in the fall term.
 Ultimately, admitting students for the summer term allows us to expand our freshman class size and reduce individual class sizes.

 If I have plans for the summer that conflict with summer classes, can I switch to the fall term?

 Students admitted for the summer term cannot change to the fall term.
 While we understand you and your family may have already scheduled summer plans, we hope you will view this opportunity to begin your Georgia Tech experience early as a short-term decision with long-term benefits.

 What grade point average must I have to continue at Georgia Tech?